imaun/website/data/blog/posts/website-post-sample.md

 - Eleven
 - Please!
 Please!
 C# is developer friendly!?
 - Python?
 CI/CD pipelines are ...
+- Check it with the new gpt-translate-action version 1.8.8

 **What is Cloud?**
 The cloud refers to servers that are accessed over the Internet, and the software and databases that run on those servers.